Q: There are so many boats to choose from! How do we pick the best boat for our group?

-If you or your kids are terrified of the water and marine life, sailing and snorkeling might not be the best choice for your day on St. Thomas.
+For kids who are scared of the water or marine life, sailing and snorkeling might not be the best choice for your day on St. Thomas.

 Q: Do you take special requests?

 A: On Rumbaba, it is YOUR day.
 We can accommodate most special requests.
-We are happy to bring a birthday cake, or have certain cocktail ingredients on board for you.
-Also, you are welcome to bring your favorite; a certain wine, specialty liquor, or even cigars.
+We are happy to bring a birthday cake, or even stock certain cocktail ingredients on board for you.
+You are also welcome to bring your favorite; a certain wine, specialty liquor, or even cigars.

 Q: What if some of our party doesn’t show or we are late?

 A: If you give us advance notice, we will try to work with you so we can all sail.
 Keep in mind, unless you have booked a private charter, there may be others waiting or have time constraints.